NitorCreations/nameless-deploy-tools/docs/commands.md

 Execute a command in a running ECS task using ECS Exec

 positional arguments:
   cluster               The cluster to execute the command in service               The service to execute the command in command               The command to execute

 options:
-  -h, --help         show this help message and exit -t, --task TASK    The task to execute the command in.
-If not specified, a
+  -h, --help            show this help message and exit -t TASK, --task TASK  The task to execute the command in.
+If not specified,
-                     task will be selected at random --non-interactive  Run the command non-interactively.
+                        a task will be selected at random --non-interactive     Run the command non-interactively.
 Default is to run interactively
 ```

 ## `ndt ecs-ls`